Christian-Moreyra/Cube-of-Cubes/README.md

 # Cube-of-Cubes
-To paralyze the Cube of Cubes for our final project in CDA 4101
+To parallize the Cube of Cubes for our final project in CDA 4101